waynegramlich/Fab/docs/FabGeometries.md

 ## <a name="fabgeometries--fab-fillet"></a>8 Class Fab_Fillet:

-An object that represents one fillet of a FabPolygon.
+A private object that represents one fillet of a FabPolygon.
 Attributes:
 * *Plane* (FabPlane): The plane onto which the fillet is projected.
 * *Apex* (Vector): The apex corner point for the fillet.